timsetsfire/codegen-python/README.md

 __NOT OFFICIALLY SUPPORTED__

-Simple wrapper to leverage DataRobot Codegen Models in Python
+Simple wrapper to leverage DataRobot Codegen Models in Python.
+This works for the following codegen exports
+* Regression
+* Classificaiton
+* Time Series Regression Forecasting

 # Requirements